 While troubleshooting performance issues or problems with tasks being delayed or not starting/running correctly, it may be helpful to view the currently running tasks.

-The following SQL query will show the currently running task reports.
+This article includes a SQL query that shows the currently running tasks.
 There is also an attached XML that can be imported as a report.

 ITMS 8.x